 Recently, archaeologists confirmed that ancient Egyptians used something called “perfume cones” too—”a sort of ancient, fragranced hair gel.”
 Placed on top of the head and held in place by a headband, the cones were solid lumps of resin, oils, fat, and myrrh.
 The heat from the head would slowly melt the mixture, releasing the perfume and filling the air around with a pleasant smell.

 The ancient Greeks were also serious about smelling good, taking after the ancient Egyptians to use baths and aromatic oils.
 Ancient Greek perfume was oil-based, usually made out of olive oil due to its abundance in the region.
 It also contained several other ingredients, including flowers, leaves, and musk.

-Not only did he “flavor his swimming-pools and bathtubs with essence of spices or of roses or wormwood,” but once—quite infamously—he is said to have smothered several of his guests to death when he released a mass of “violets and other flowers” from the reversible ceiling in his banqueting-room!
+Not only did he “flavor his swimming pools and bathtubs with the essence of spices or of roses or wormwood,” but once—quite infamously—he is said to have smothered several of his guests to death when he released a mass of “violets and other flowers” from the reversible ceiling in his banqueting-room!

 From the Middle Ages to modernity